-Overview of Scientist Co-PI Seeking a Community Co-PI
+Overview of Academic Co-PI Seeking a Community Co-PI

-Scientific Co-PI Name
+Academic Co-PI Name

 Institution

 Address

 Email

 Work Phone

 Cell Phone

 Fax Number

-Would you like the QuickStart team to help you find a community partner for the program?
-If not, please explain how you plan to find a partner for QuickStart.
+Would you like the QuickStart team

+to help you find a community

+partner for the program?
+If not,

+please explain how you plan to find a partner for QuickStart.

+partiler for QuickStart.

-Please give some key words of the type of scientific research you are qualified to do (ex.
-Toxicology, Epigenetics, etc)
+Please give some key words of the

+type of scientific research you are

+qualified to do (ex.
+Toxicology,

+Epigenetics, etc)

+Have you worked on either breast

+cancer in the past?
+Please describe

+briefly.

+,

-Have you worked on breast cancer related research in the past?
+Have you worked on disparities-

+related research in the past?
+Please

+describe briefly.

+Have you worked on environmental

+exposures-related research in the

+past?
 Please describe briefly.

-Have you worked on disparities- related research in the past?
-Please describe briefly.

-Have you worked on environmental exposures-related research in the past?
-Please describe briefly.

-Will you be submitting a mentorship plan?
+Will you be submitting a mentorship

+plan?
 (See requirements on page 9).

-If not, please indicate how many post-doctoral years has you been working in the research field?"
-Please also list the year, funder, and name of study of most recent NIH RO1 funding.
+If not, please indicate the number of

+post-doctoral years completed in the

+research field.
+Please also list the

+year, funder, and name of study of

+most recent NIH RO1 funding.

-Application Questions for a Scientist Co-PI Seeking a Community Co-PI
+Application Questions for a Academic Co-PI Seeking a Community Co-PI